imtiazjava/Master_Code/README.md

 Specification : The method starPattern() is determined by the following rules:
 -If Rows , Columns is negative or zero then print -1.
--If Rows, Columns is more then 10 then, print -2.
+-If Rows, Columns is not in a range of above constraints then, print -2.
 -Otherwise print the star pattern.

 Sample Input1: